-- 3.1 Before the introduction of the City Councils new key holding system, all community centre bookings required the presence of a paid caretaker to be in attendance at all times the centre was in use.
+- 3.1 Before the introduction of the City Councils new key holding system, all community centre bookings required a paid caretaker to be in attendance at all times the centre was in use.
 This came at a significant cost to the City Council.
 The caretaker was required for 30 minutes in advance of and after the booking in order to open and then secure the premises. - 3.2 Officers undertook a consultation with community centre users and trialled a successful key holding pilot scheme at the Grandstand Community Centre and West Common Pavilion.
 The consultation and trials were closely used to guide the principals of this new key holding approach.
 The capital cost of introducing the key holding system at all Community Centres was budgeted at £25,000.
 This was funded from the invest to save reserve from savings made within the first operational year.
-The actual cost of the system was £20,190 meaning a saving of £4,810. - 3.3 It was proposed that all future community centre bookings taken by the City Council from April 1st 2016 would require the user to key hold, alternatively, hirers would have the option to pay a service charge for a caretaker to be provided if they preferred.
-The 'key' came in the form of a swipe card and this system would turn off/on intruder alarms and give bespoke access to the group in line with their bookings. - 3.4 The service charge for a Caretaker would be applied at cost.
-This is currently £10 per hour.
-The cost has been increased to £11 per hour from 01 April 2017 to take into account the suppliers living wage increases. - 3.5 Those groups who considered themselves unable to key hold, for example, if they considered themselves not physically capable, would be given the opportunity to apply to the portfolio holder (Social Inclusion and Community Cohesion) for financial support.
-An initial budget of £18,000 was set aside for this purpose. - These new changes and expenditure savings were planned to enable the City Council to meet its savings target of £60,000 per annum.
-In the year prior to the introduction of the key holding system the City Council spent £78,000 on external agencies to provide the Councils community centre caretaking service. £78,000 less the £18,000 set aside for the portfolio Holders financial support budget left an annual savings target of £60,000 per annum. - 3.7 In the first year of the key holding systems introduction, all existing Community Centre charges were frozen (in 2016/17) meaning there would be no inflationary increases. - 3.8 To further supplement this new service.
-All hirers were fully trained and supported to enable them to key hold safely and be comfortable doing so.
-Key holders were given the telephone numbers of both Recreation Officers to contact if they had any group or building related issues either occurring during a booking or outside of core hours.
+The actual cost of the system was £20,190 meaning a reduction of £4,810. - 3.3 It was proposed that all future community centre bookings taken by the City Council from April 1st 2016 would require the user to key hold, alternatively, hirers would have the option to pay a service charge for a caretaker to be provided if they preferred.
+The 'key' came in the form of an access fob and this system would turn off/on intruder alarms and give bespoke access to the group in line with their bookings - 3.4 The service charge for a Caretaker would be applied at cost. - 3.5 Those groups who considered themselves unable to key hold, for example, if they considered themselves not physically capable, would be given the opportunity to apply to the portfolio holder (Social Inclusion and Community Cohesion) for financial support.
+An initial budget of £18,000 was set aside for this purpose.
+Given the limited demand for this support.
+This budget has been reduced over time and is currently £6,070 for 2019/20 with an expectation that this will reduce further in 2020/21 to support the TFS programme. - 3.6 These new changes and expenditure savings were planned to enable the City Council to meet its savings target of £60,000 per annum.
+In the year prior to the introduction of the key holding system the City Council spent £78,000 on external agencies to provide the Councils community centre caretaking service. £78,000 less the £18,000 set aside for the portfolio Holders financial support budget left an annual savings target of £60,000 per annum. - 3.7 In the first year of the key holding systems introduction, all existing Community Centre charges were frozen (in 2016/17) meaning there would be no inflationary increases.
+Since 2017, Community Centre prices have risen in line with inflation. - 3.8 To further supplement this new service, all hirers were fully trained and supported to enable them to key hold safely and be comfortable doing so.
+Key holders were given the telephone numbers of the Recreation Officers to contact if they had any group or building related issues occurring during a booking within office hours.
 Additionally, to counter any key-holder problems or concerns with alarms (fire alarms/intruder alarms) or the Paxton system, occurring outside normal Monday to Friday core hours, key holders were supplied with the telephone number of the Councils' twenty-four-hour seven-day-a-week support team to deal with those issues arising out of hours.